luckybgit/VisionTools/README.md

 - Ingame sharing functions to share routes with party members
 - Live mode for cooperative editing of routes including drawing, selecting enemies and more!

-For dungeons of previous expansions use the [MDT Legacy Plugin](https://github.com/Nnoggie/MDT_Legacy)
+For dungeons of previous expansions use the [VT Legacy Plugin](https://github.com/Nnoggie/VT_Legacy)

 ## Slash Commands

-- /mythicdungeontools
+- /VisionTools
-- /mdt
+- /VT

 ## Support / Social